balle/balu-wiki/programming/lisp/basics.rst

   (defun hello (&key name "world" by default))

+* #' or function suspresses evaluation of functions (aka returns pointer)
-* use lamda to define anonymous functions
+* use lambda to define anonymous functions
-* let declares a local variable
+* flet declares local functions
+* labels command is for flet what let* is for let (functions know each other during definition)

 control structures